Courses

 Business

 Introduction to accounting information system and recording and reporting of business transactions with a focus on the accounting cycle, terminology, application of basic principles and theories, classified financial statements and statement analysis for decision makers.
-Includes issues relating to balance sheet valuations, revenue and expense recognition and cash flows.
+The course includes balance sheet valuations, revenue/expense recognition, and cash flows.

 PREREQ.: ACCT 1